-Last night I had dinner with a few friends at Amara, an Indian restaurant in Inman Park, a lovely community in Atlanta, GA.
-My friend recently retired early, but he had a plan.
-I start with that story because financial freedom should be aligned with a strategy.
-A few weeks back, a follower asked about financial independence, and I told her I’d write a blog post about it.
+Last night I had dinner with a few friends at Amara, an Indian restaurant in Inman Park.
+Chris recently retired early, but he had a plan.
+I start with that story because financial freedom is something I strive for.
+A few weeks back, a follower asked about financial freedom, and I told her I’d write a blog post about it.

 What does financial freedom mean to me?
 Financial freedom is your respective journey to getting out of debt.
 In large, we can sustain being debt-free by building good money habits.
 Financial independence gives you the ability to live life on your terms.
-You get to choose where you want to work, doing work you enjoy, and owning more of your paycheck.
-I love that I don’t have to pay Mohela, Navient, or whoever services student loans these days, but I am also very mindful that I can fall back into financing a jumbo enough life decision like going back to graduate school.
+You get to choose where you want to work and unencumbered travel.
+Meanwhile I love that I don’t have to pay Mohela, Navient, or whoever services student loans these days!
+However I am also very mindful that I can fall back into financing a jumbo enough life decision like going back to graduate school.

 That was me regularly making my payments to my student loan provider.
 The reality is it’s a journey to get to financial freedom/independence, and often we have to change some of our money habits.
-Mind you, I don’t come from money or a family with much formal education, but my family landed on grace and mercy.
-They were proud to send their kid off to college but little did they know the debt I would incur.
+I come from a modest home where they were proud to send their kid off to college but little did they know the debt I would incur.

 The ups and downs are part of your financial journey.
 Everyone has their challenges and extenuating circumstances.
 Give yourself grace and mercy.
 Becoming debt-free has allowed me to give more and travel.
 Most of my family live in other states or back in Ghana.
-Financial freedom affords me the ability to see them regularly without incurring credit card debt, but it is costly.
-A tab I gladly pay because it is important to me, and part of my goal was to spend more time with them.
+Financial freedom affords me the ability to see them regularly without incurring credit card debt.
+A tab I gladly pay because it is important to me.
+Consequently part of my goal was to spend more time with them.
 In the past three months, I attended my little sister’s wedding in Dayton, OH.
 I officiated my best friend’s wedding in Detroit, MI.
 My mother and I took a road trip from Atlanta to D.C. to see my niece graduate from high school.
+My gift to her was a new laptop.
 I flew to most of these events, rented cars, and not to mention gifts for all these events.
 Whenever I travel, I use a cash envelope, so I don’t go swipe crazy.